apache/datafusion/ballista-examples/README.md

 ## Running the examples

-Refer to the instructions in [DEVELOPERS.md](../DEVELOPERS.md) to define the `PARQUET_TEST_DATA` environment variable so that the examples can find the test data files.
+Refer to the instructions in [DEVELOPERS.md](../DEVELOPERS.md) to define the `ARROW_TEST_DATA` and `PARQUET_TEST_DATA` environment variables so that the examples can find the test data files.

+The examples can be run using the `cargo run --example` syntax.

 ```bash
 cargo run --release --example ballista-dataframe